casys-kaist/LineFS/docs/README-bench.md

 make -j`nproc`
 ```

-### 6.3.
+### 7.3.
 Run LevelDB

 ``` shell
 cd bench/leveldb/mlfs
 ./run_all.sh
 ```

 `bench/leveldb/run_all.sh` automatically compiles and deploys DFS, runs LevelDB, and prints the results.
+It measures the LevelDB latencies when host CPU is busy.

-You can select experiments to run in `bench/leveldb/mlfs/run_all.sh`.
+>You can select LevelDB workloads to run in `bench/leveldb/mlfs/run_bench_histo.sh`.
+For example, you can run only `fillrandom` and `fillsync` workloads after changing the file as below:

-> Sometimes, LevelDB run with `fillrandom` or `fillsync` workload hangs while printing a result histogram.
-You can run the workload again by changing `bench/leveldb/mlfs/run_bench_histo.sh`.
-For example,
 >
 >from
 >